 About Sickle Cell Disease

-Sickle cell disease is one of the most prevalent genetic disorders, affecting between 90,000 and 100,000 people in the U.S. alone.
-It is a chronic condition with substantial illness and death, responsible for more than 70,000 hospitalizations per year in the U.S. One of the most debilitating effects of sickle cell disease is vaso-occlusive crisis (VOC), where changes in a blood protein cause red blood cells to become rigid and stick inside small blood vessels.
-This causes blockages in blood flow and results in pain, which can require medical care and hospital stays for pain medication.
-Other medical problems can also occur during vaso-occlusive crisis, which can complicate treatment and lead to longer hospital stays.
+Sickle cell disease (SCD) is one of the most prevalent genetic disorders, affecting approximately 100,000 people in the U.S. alone.
+SCD is a chronic condition causing substantial death and illness, with life expectancy for adults remaining stubbornly stagnant in the fifth decade of life.
+One of the most debilitating effects of SCD is vaso-occlusive crisis (VOC), where changes in a blood protein cause red blood cells to become rigid and stick inside small blood vessels.
+This causes blood flow blockages and results in excruciating pain and potential organ damage, which often requires urgent medical care and inpatient hospital stays.
+In the U.S., the estimated yearly average of emergency department visits and hospitalizations by patients with SCD is nearly 200,000 and over 100,000, respectively, with VOC cited as the reason in more than 75% of cases.
+Other medical problems can also occur during VOC, which often complicates treatment and leads to prolonged hospital stays.